 We computed all possible components of the array matrix X with the Curry 4.5 software (Neuroscan, El Paso, TX).
-The computations used a boundary element method (BEM) realistic head model based on the subject's own MRI scan, with BEM surfaces corresponding to the brain (7 mm mesh), skull (10 mm mesh) and skin (12 mm mesh) [41].
-Conductivities were set to 0.33 S · m-1, 0.0083 S · m-1 and 0.33 S · m-1 respectively (ratio of skull to brain of 1/40).
-We created a uniform square grid inside the brain volume with 10 mm spacing; points corresponding to deep brain structures were not included.
-To enhance computation speed for the scan for s = 3 sources, a low-resolution 15 mm spacing grid was also created.
+The computations used a boundary element method (BEM) realistic head model based on the subject's own MRI scan, with BEM surfaces corresponding to the brain (7-mm mesh), skull (10-mm mesh) and skin (12-mm mesh) [41].
+Conductivities were set to 0.33 S·m-1, 0.0083 S·m-1, and 0.33 S·m-1, respectively (ratio of skull to brain of 1/40).
+We created a uniform square grid inside the brain volume with 10-mm spacing; points corresponding to deep brain structures were not included.
+To enhance computation speed for the scan for s = 3 sources, a low-resolution 15-mm spacing grid was also created.
 For each point of the grids, we computed the potentials generated by three unit orthogonal dipoles.
-These potentials were also referenced to the average.
+The average of all channels was subtracted from the potential at each channel.